matchy-at-ethz/matchy-at-ethz.github.io/src/23fs/fg/03_transcriptomics_i.md

 - RNA-seq experiments are implemented as **comparative experiments**
 - RNA-seq is used to measure the **relative abundance (expression)** of each mRNA (gene) in a <u>sample</u>
-  - <span style="color:gray"><u>sample</u></span><span style="color:gray">: We cannot sequence all the RNA fragments.
+  - <span style="color:gray"><u>sample</u></span><span style="color:gray">: We
+    cannot sequence all the RNA fragments.
 Instead, we randomly select about 20M fragments as a representation of the total RNA obtained.
-Note that we can sample multiple times. </span><span style="color:gray">Comparisons are only meaningful if made within the same sample.</span>
+Note that we can sample multiple times. </span>
 - <span style="color:gray">RNA-seq can link gene expression to</span>
   - <span style="color:gray">genotype</span>
   - <span style="color:gray">phenotype</span>